 The DMV self service kiosk is changing how people think about the necessary visit to the DMV for license renewal and more.
 It’s been a sad, running joke for many years that most dreaded line to be standing in is one at the DMV.
-When we think about going to the DMV, we envision elongated lines, confused customers and clerks, and no way to know how long you’ll be waiting.
+When we think about going to the DMV, we envision long lines, confused customers and clerks, and no way to know how long you’ll be waiting.
 DMV kiosks are now changing the landscape with customer self service.

-DMV facilities and other Government agencies are reducing wait times and lines, and bring the good name of the DMV back into public consciousness, many DMVs are looking at the use of self service kiosks.
+DMV facilities and other Government agencies are reducing wait times and lines, and bringing the good name of the DMV back into public consciousness by using self service kiosks.
 DMV kiosks have been around for some time now and the DMVs who are using them are able to share their incredible value.
 Imagine being in and out, with your new printed registration, all without waiting for who knows how long in one or more lines and maybe without even setting foot inside of the building.
 Planning a trip to the DMV no longer needs to be an all-day commitment.

 The off-site kiosks are sometimes called “DMV in a Box” and have many potential uses.
 The services different DMVs need these self service kiosks to provide vary, but may include license renewal, duplicate printing, as well as registration renewal and printing for cars, trailers, and boats.
 Some DMV’s are teaming up with other government agencies and are creating self-payment kiosks for multiple uses.
 Other DMV’s are becoming partners with the judicial system so that court ordered fines can be paid at the self service kiosks as well.
 DMV kiosks are revolutionizing the DMV experience.
 They not only are helping to improve the customer experience by eliminating the dreaded wait, but they are also providing them with the ability to do more at the DMV than just renewing licenses and other DMV-specific tasks.